w3tsa/Static-landing-page/Landing page with Animation/README.md

-#A website that uses keaframes of pure CSS
+#A website that uses keyframes of pure CSS